romansorin/pdf-to-text/README.md

 pdf-to-text was originally built as an afternoon project to aid a close friend in quickly locating relevant information after receiving several thousands of PDFs in an open records request.

+# How pdf2t works

+PDF-to-Text (`pdf2t`) works by:

+Given a source directory containing PDFs,
+  - Convert the PDF file into a JPEG using pdf2image, placing all pdf -> JPEG conversions into the `PAGES` directory
+  - Extract all text from the JPEG using pytesseract, placing the extracted text into the `PARSED` directory
+  - Given a list of search or match keywords, check if any of these keywords are present within the extracted text; if a keyword is present, move the text file to the `MATCHES` directory
+  - If a MAX_FILE size is provided, any PDFs that exceed this size will be moved to the `SKIPPED` directory for later processing
+  - Any source PDFs remaining in the `PAGES` directory (i.e., not skipped) are then deleted

 ## Installation

 Docker is used to build and run pdf-to-text.
 To install, verify that you have [Docker](https://www.docker.com) installed, and build the image: